mrcavalcanti/mosaicoo/docs/sources/enterprise/access-control/manage-rbac-roles.md

 1. As a `Grafana Admin`, call the API endpoint to reset the basic roles to their default.
 Refer to the [RBAC HTTP API]({{< relref "../../developers/http_api/access_control.md#reset-basic-roles-to-their-default" >}}) for more details.

-## Delete a custom role using Grafana provisioning
+## Delete a custom role using Mosaicoo provisioning

 Delete a custom role when you no longer need it.
 When you delete a custom role, the custom role is removed from users and teams to which it is assigned.